 My cheese of choice for these is Oaxaca cheese.
 I am lucky that a small Mexican market about an hour from my house carries a very authentic brand.
 It’s super stringy, creamy and delicious!

-Tacos Gobernador literally translates to government tacos!
+Tacos Gobernador literally translates to governor tacos!
 Lol!
 But basically it is one of the most tasty shrimp tacos/quesadillas prepared with corn tortillas that I have had!

 - 3 tbs Unsalted butter